MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Set-StorageSubsystem.md

 ```

 ## DESCRIPTION
-The **Set-StorageSubystem** cmdlet sets the friendly name or description of the specified StorageSubsystem object.
+The **Set-StorageSubsystem** cmdlet sets the friendly name or description of the specified StorageSubsystem object.

 ## EXAMPLES